rfjakob/earlyoom/README.md

 ```

 If the values drop below the minimum, processes are killed until it
 is above the minimum again.
 Every action is logged to stderr.
-If you are on
+If you are
 running earlyoom as a systemd service, you can view the last 10 lines
 using